How is an MRI used to detect brain tumors?

 We understand how intimidating and stressful this might be for you.
 Many people feel the same way when their doctor recommends a brain MRI.

-Know that an MRI scan will give you and your doctor highly detailed information about your brain.
+Know that an MRI scan will give you and your doctor highly detailed information about your brain

 An MRI, or Magnetic Resonance Imaging, is a medical imaging technique that uses powerful magnets and radio waves to produce detailed images of the inside of the body.
+It’s important to note that MRI scans are completely safe and do not involve any exposure to ionizing radiation.

 MRI machines use a large magnet and radio waves to generate signals from atoms in the body.
-Then a computer attached to the MRI converts those signals into images that a healthcare professional can study and understand.
+Then, a computer attached to the MRI converts those signals into images that a healthcare professional can study and understand.

 An MRI scan can differentiate between various types of tissues within the brain, thereby allowing doctors to identify any anomalies, such as tumors.
 It captures images in multiple planes, providing a comprehensive three-dimensional view of the brain.